In the past 12 months, we have seen a meteoric growth of online shopping.

 Competition also provides you with a measure of your own performance.
 And the fear of being outperformed is the best motivation for constant improvement.

-The key point of being competitive is not to “kill” your competition but to ensure your own growth.
+The key point of being competitive is not to “kill” your competition but to ensure your own ecommerce growth.
 To be more precise, to ensure a growth that is sustainable in the long run.